Nicholas-Garbutt8/WebTaskMangerLit/README.md

 ## Matthew
 word
-- Changed styling to match the "style.css" file,
+- Changed styling to match the "style.css" file
-- Added "taskTimerWidget.js" -- for a timer as one of the widgets.

 ## Nicholas
 - Created a timer widget